Sssanp/Neira_Sandra_Portfolio_FIP/README.md

 # Neira_Sandra_Portfolio_FIP
-TODO: Write a project description
+This is my designer Portfolio, here there will be some projects displayed and their description.
 ## Installation
-No installation required.
+No installation is required.
 Download the files to your desktop.
 ## Usage
 Open index.html in your browser choice.
 ## Contributing